Love of Country

 “No other school I applied to had the financial aid program that Pacific has,” Bradley said.
 “It is amazing.”

-He is looking forward to the five clinical rotations in rural settings that are part of the new rural healthcare track within the PA program, he said, explaining that in small communities, PAs are the first line of medical care.
+He was particularly interested in the clinical rotations in rural settings that are part of the school's rural healthcare track, explaining that in small communities, PAs are the first line of medical care.

 Active Alumni